lucas-kacz/BTCUSDT_Price_Variation/README.md

 To see all the reported anomalies, simply click on the Anomalies button at the bottom of the table.
 A new page should open.
 ![AnomaliesPNG](https://user-images.githubusercontent.com/113424948/209707776-02168ee3-566b-49dd-85f4-819dfce531c1.PNG)

+## Anomalies

+The Bitcoin price isn't moving very much nowadays so I hardcoded a 10% change in the price to show that the anomaly detection works well.